Who's obsessed with seaglass?

 #2.
 Look for Gravel: Seaglass sorts itself with other grains of the same size

 #3.
-Storms & Swell: Visit beaches after a big swell or storms, you never know what can show up!
+Storms & Swell: Visit beaches after a big swell or storm, you never know what can show up!

 A sea glass huntress usually has bulging pockets, knows the phase of the moon, dreams about rare colors, comes after a storm, may have a snorkel and a headlamp and knows exactly what you are doing!

-I found out quickly you can’t just roll up any old day and find these nuggets nestled in the sand – you have to know when and where to find the best stuff, but the best part is that you can ALWAYS get lucky!
+I found out quickly you can’t just roll up any old day and find these nuggets nestled in the sand.
+You have to know when and where to find the best stuff, but the best part is, you can ALWAYS get lucky!

 Glass Beach is in MacKerricher State Park near Fort Bragg, California.
 Created from years of dumping garbage into an area of coastline near the northern part of the town.
-Plenty of controversy over this treasured coast.
+It's loaded, but also maybe one of the most high-traffic seaglass destinations.
+Of course, due to popularity, there is a lot of controversy over this treasured coast.
+Bucked list!

 In this very touristy hot spot, there is contsant wave movement on the many gravel beaches.
 Beautifully worn gorgeous nuggets of glass are all along this coast.
 In the above photo I am also holding white stones, which are just as incredible as the glass.
 I found this handful of stones and seaglass in about 15 minutes at the beach.